markus-hinsche/weakly-supervised-semseg/report.md

   It would be interesting to use batches in a way that one batch contains both fully-supervised and weakly-supervised in one batch (as done in the paper [Deep Learning with Mixed Supervision for Brain Tumor Segmentation](https://arxiv.org/abs/1812.04571)).
 * Another improvement could be made by having a closer look at the type of mistakes that the model makes in the predicted mask.
+  Like done in the [challenge result](http://www2.isprs.org/commissions/comm2/wg4/vaihingen-2d-semantic-labeling-contest.html) we could examine the accuracy per class.
 * This project only used Resnet18, larger U-net backbones could be tried